 The Manipulation Controller

-The Object Manipulation Controller serves as the central control node, translating and routing messages between the perception and manipulation nodes.
-It provides a callable method pick_objects, which performs the task described in Algorithm 2.
+The Object Manipulation Controller was written specifically for this project and serves as the central control node, translating and routing messages between the perception and manipulation nodes.
+It provides a callable method pick_objects(), which performs the task described in Algorithm 2.